lcrostarosa/homekit-room-sync/README.md

 **The problem:** You organize your smart home by rooms (Areas) in Home Assistant, but HomeKit Bridge forces you to think in terms of entity types and naming patterns.
 This disconnect makes configuration fragile and tedious to maintain.

 **The solution:** HomeKit Room Sync bridges this gap.
 Organize your devices into Areas in Home Assistant, and this integration automatically syncs those room assignments to your HomeKit bridges.
-Add a device to an Area once, and it just works.
+Add a device to an Area once, and it syncs to your Homekit Bridge.

+## Overview

+When you expose entities to Apple HomeKit through the [HomeKit Bridge integration](https://www.home-assistant.io/integrations/homekit/), the room assignments in the Apple Home app can get out of sync with your Home Assistant area assignments.
+This integration solves that problem by:

+1. **Monitoring Changes**: Listening for entity and area registry updates in real-time
+2. **Syncing Rooms**: Automatically updating HomeKit room assignments to match your Home Assistant areas
+3. **Applying Changes**: Triggering a HomeKit Bridge reload to apply the changes to the Apple Home app

 ## Features